← back to programming

 eval-dispatch (expression type?) self-eval number? variable symbol? application pair? return val lookup env apply proc the evaluator from Ch.14, compiled to register machine dispatch

-The dispatcher — eval-dispatch
+The dispatcher: eval-dispatch

 The evaluator’s core is a dispatch loop.
-It reads the expression type and jumps to the right handler.
+It reads the expression type and jumps to the matching handler.
 In the metacircular evaluator this was a cond inside eval.
 Here it’s explicit: test the tag, branch to a label.

 Scheme